Kentucky suspect pleads not guilty in supermarket murder

 (Reuters) - A white man from Kentucky pleaded not guilty to charges that he had killed a black man and woman in a shooting at a supermarket that is under investigation as a possible hate crime, prosecutors said on Friday.

-Gregory Bush, 51, is accused of fatally shooting Maurice Stallard, 69, in front of his grandson as they shopped in a Kroger Inc grocery store in Jeffersontown, some 15 miles (24 km) from downtown Louisville on Oct.
+Gregory Bush, 51, is accused of fatally shooting Maurice Stallard, 69, in front of his grandson as they shopped in a Kroger Inc (KR.N) grocery store in Jeffersontown, some 15 miles (24 km) from downtown Louisville on Oct.
 24.

 According to an arrest citation, he then went to the parking lot where he shot and killed Vickie Jones, a 67-year-old black woman.